 Tourism Northern Ireland

-"Engaging Stefan to advise on Northern Ireland’s film tourism journey was an inspiration.
+"Engaging Stefan to advise on Northern Ireland’s film tourism location was an inspiration.
 With Northern Ireland being the principal film location for Game of Thrones Stefan was asked to assess Northern Ireland’s Game of Thrones visitor experience.
 He provided expert advice on how to maximise this amazing opportunity and ran a film location workshop for tour guides.
 In addition, Stefan provided consultations to individual businesses.
 It was a pleasure working with Stefan and an invaluable learning experience."

 Judith Webb, Development Officer, Tourism Northern Ireland